-EXAM REQUIREMENTS: PLAYS IN PRODUCTION MAXIMUM MARKS MAXIMUM TIME Task 1: Performance The candidates present the whole or part of a play or drama performance programme for assessment.
+PLAYS IN PRODUCTION MAXIMUM MARKS MAXIMUM TIME Task 1: Performance The candidates present the whole or part of a play or drama performance programme for assessment.
 The performance should be planned and choices made in the staging as if it were intended for public performance - although the attendance of an audience is optional.
-If the Performance, Design and Technical option is selected, then the production should feature design and technical elements such as lighting, set, 100 No maximum costume, sound, make-up and props.
+If the Performance, Design and Technical option is selected, then the production should feature design and technical elements such as lighting, set, costume, sound, make-up and props.
 (See below the minimum timings by grade.)
+100 No maximum